smithy-lang/smithy-rs/design/src/rfcs/rfc0037_http_wrapper.md

 ```

 This allows us to offer user-friendly types while still avoiding runtime panics.
 For MOST hand-written code (e.g. middleware), the API also contains `insert` which panics on failure.

+#### Request Extensions
+There is ongoing work which MAY restrict HTTP extensions to clone types.
+We will preempt that by:
+1. Forbidding http0x requests with extensions to be converted directly into `Request`
+2. Forbidding non-clone extensions from being inserted into the wrapped request.

 #### Proposed Implementation
 <details>